 But, in order to put your H&S program together and ensure your practice is compliant, you must know the law, understand what is required for your Health and Safety Committee/Representative, and build all of the supporting documents and forms for your Occupational Health and Safety Program.

-Over the last 12 months, we have seen many practices attempt to do this on their own, investing 80+ hours, only to learn that they are missing many important pieces, making their practice non-compliant.
-Here are the top 3 IMPORTANT items we see missing from their health & safety program
+Over the past 18 months, we have seen many practices attempt to do this on their own, investing 80+ hours, only to learn that they are missing many important pieces, making their practice non-compliant.
+Here are the top 3 IMPORTANT items we see missing from their health & safety program.

 Working Alone Policy